Battle of the Hotel Nacional of Cuba

-The Battle of the Hotel Nacional de Cuba took place from October 2–3, 1933.
-After the Sergeants' Revolt on September 3, 1933 and the proclamation of sergeant Fulgencio Batista as the new Army Chief of Staff, replacing Julio Sanguily Echarte, the higher ranking army officials (such as captains, colonels, and generals) refused to recognize this proclamation.
+The Battle of the Hotel Nacional de Cuba took place on October 2, 1933 (11 hours).
+After the Sergeants' Revolt on September 4, 1933 and the proclamation of sergeant Fulgencio Batista as the new Army Chief of Staff, replacing Julio Sanguily Echarte, the higher ranking army officials (such as captains, colonels, and generals) refused to recognize this proclamation.
 Suffering from a hemorrhaging ulcer in his stomach at the time, Sanguily would rest at the Hotel Nacional de Cuba.
 In addition to Sanguily, the United States ambassador, Sumner Welles was also staying at the Hotel Nacional de Cuba.
 Given the importance of Sanguily, who in the eyes of the higher ranking army officials, was the legitimate Army Chief of Staff and on the other hand the fact that the U.S. ambassador himself was staying at Hotel Nacional, it followed that the Hotel Nacional was the perfect place for the army officials to regroup and put Ramon Grau's government in a deadlock.